 In this course, students will examine the importance of the role of nursing and holistic care in the critical care environment for adult patients and their families.
 They will also value the role of the nursing professional when caring for critically ill adults.
 Students will differentiate between diagnoses and treatments in the collaborative management of critical conditions.
 In addition, they will analyze the nursing skills required for care of critical and acute pathological conditions in adults that require intensive care.

-(Co-requisites: None) (Pre-requisites: NURS 3015)
+This course includes the use of simulator.
+(Co-requisites: None) (Pre-requisites: NURS 3006, 3015)